pluris/node/doc/api/cli.md

 Valid values are `"commonjs"` and `"module"`.
 The default is `"commonjs"`.

+If specifying a type, make sure that following:
-The REPL does not support this option.
+  - The REPL does not support this option.
+  - Default input type can be altered with `--experimental-default-type=module`
+  - `--print` does not support `--input-type=module`

 ### `--insecure-http-parser`